-Tom has been a parent governor since February 2019 and has a daughter in Year 2 and a son starting in Reception.
+Tom has been a parent governor since February 2019, he has a daughter in Year 6 and a son in Year 4.
 Tom is a General Manager for a pub company, running a £1.5million business.
 He has had managerial experience for over 15 years, including people management, cash handling and business planning.
 He will be able to bring all these attributes to the governing body along with HR knowledge and disciplinary procedures.
-Tom really enjoys being a part of the governing body and helping to develop and improve the school at such a crucial time.
+Tom really enjoys being a part of the governing body and helping to develop the school to be the best it can be.

-Reece chaired the Resources Committee on Roxwell’s Governing Body for the last three years.
-He has twelve years’ experience working in financial services, and brings practical knowledge of budget management, change implementation and operating models from his work across both major and new starter financial institutions, from Lloyds, Barclays and HSBC through to Metro Bank and Masthaven.
+Reece previously chaired the Resources Committee on Roxwell’s Governing Body for three years before becoming the Finance link governor when the school joined the academy.
+He is now the SEND link governor.
+He has fifteen years’ experience working in financial services, and brings practical knowledge of budget management, change implementation and operating models from his work across both major and new starter financial institutions, from EY, Lloyds and Barclays through to Metro Bank and Atelier.

 Reece has been a part of the Roxwell village community since moving here at the age of 11, and aspires for Roxwell Primary School to continue to be at the heart of a thriving community for years to come.